REU Program

 Do I need a car?

-You are not required to bring or acquire a car.
-Having your own transportation for the summer can have advantages.
-Some students will be working at field sites off the main campus.
-If you do not have your own transportation, arrangements can be made to support your access to field sites.
+You are not required to bring or acquire a car, but having your own transportation for the summer can have advantages, especially if your research involves working at field sites off the main campus.
+However, if you do not have your own transportation, arrangements can be made to support your access to field sites.

-Champaign-Urbana has a great public bus system that REU participants can ride for free, so access to general needs on campus and around town are not restricted without having your own car.
+Champaign-Urbana has a great public bus system that REU participants can ride for free, so access to general needs on campus and around town is not restricted without having your own car.

 Do I need to know computer programming?